5 Easy Ways to Make Gorgeous and Delicious Complete-Meal Salads

-Salads that are a fabulous main dish.
-(Might even be the only dish.)
-You think I’m over-promising, here?
+Salads are a fabulous main dish.
+(Might even be the only dish, as far as I’m concerned.)
+Think I’m over-promising, here?
 Stay with me.

-Making a commitment to complete-meal salads doesn’t have to be a chore.
+Making a commitment to salads that are a complete meal doesn’t have to be a chore.
 It doesn’t have to be time-consuming.
-And it certainly doesn’t have to be boring and bland, to make a salad the star of the meal.
+And it certainly doesn’t have to be boring and bland.

-I’m always asked to bring a salad to the family, church, or tennis team party.
+I’m always asked to bring a salad to the family get-together, church gathering, or tennis team party.
 And I don’t think it’s just because I’m notoriously the “health nut.”

 I think it’s because I just make a mean salad—no bacon, croutons, or dairy products required.
 These are all junk ingredients that rack up the calories and provide little, if at all, nutrition in return.

 And over the years, I’ve learned five amazing tips to make a salad that isn’t just the recipe everyone asks for.
 (Take copies of my salad recipes to the party—people will ask!)
-These are also complete -meal salads, even for your whole family, including your picky eaters.
+These are also complete-meal salads, meaning they cover all the macronutrient bases (protein, fat, and carbohydrates).

 If you were raised with the “main dish” being chicken, steak, or pork, remember, that’s all just conditioning.
-It doesn’t have to be so.
+It doesn’t have to be that way.

 It’s now clear in nutrition research that eating more plants is the #1 key to ideal weight, plenty of energy, and resistance to disease.
 That’s the recommendation in The Permanente Journal’s Nutritional Update for Physicians.

 Eating plants prevents disease.

-So, salads are available in virtually every restaurant, so you’re covered when you travel or don’t eat at home.
-And you can actually request, in most eating establishments, many of the ingredients added to the restaurant salad, in these amazing 5 Fabulous Complete-Meal Salads and Dressings eBook recipes.
+Salads are available in virtually every restaurant, so you’re covered when you travel or don’t eat at home.
+And you can actually request, in most eating establishments, many of the ingredients added to the restaurant salad in these amazing 5 Fabulous Complete-Meal Salads and Dressings eBook recipes.

-(You can channel your inner Meg Ryan, in When Harry Met Sally with or without the fake orgasm.
-Just look at other items on the menu for clues about what they have.
-Most servers want to earn their tip, and they’ll get the kitchen to oblige!)
+You can channel your inner Meg Ryan in When Harry Met Sally, with or without the fake orgasm.
+Just look at other items on the menu for clues about what they have, this way you aren’t ordering things they don’t have in-house.
+Most servers want to earn their tip, and they’ll get the kitchen to oblige!
+Just be polite and kind about your needs, and they will be, too.